-For purposes of determining ownership under these guidelines we include shares of common stock actually owned by the covered individual or family members, certain indirect forms of ownership, such as stock held in a grantor trust for the benefit of the covered individual, as well as the net exercise or "spread" value of vested stock options.
-Unvested options or RSUs and the unvested portion of any performance-based restricted stock or other equity-based award are not included.
-Directors and executive officers were given a period of three years from the adoption of the original guidelines to meet these ownership requirements while newly appointed directors or executive officers are given a period of five years from their date of appointment to meet these requirements.
-Covered individuals are required to hold 25% of the net shares acquired from all equity awards after deducting shares sold to cover the exercise price and/or taxes until the applicable guideline is reached.
-As of December 31, 2021, all of our directors and executive officers were either exceeding the minimum stock ownership requirements or were on track to comply in the relevant timeframe.
+For purposes of determining ownership under these guidelines we include shares of common stock actually owned by the covered individual or family members and certain indirect forms of ownership, such as stock held in a grantor trust for the benefit of the covered individual.
+Vested and unvested options or unvested RSUs and the unvested portion of any performance-based restricted stock or other equity-based award are not included.
+Directors and executive officers were given periods of three year and five years, respectively from the most recent amendment of the original guidelines to meet these ownership requirements while newly appointed directors or executive officers are given a period of five years from their date of appointment to meet these requirements.